NataliaVelasquez18/PyBer_Analysis/README.md

 **3. Number of Rides by City Type:**

-Looking at the box-and-whisker plot we can see that **the median number of rides in Urban cities (24) is the greatest**, followed by Suburban (17), and Rural (6).
+Looking at the box-and-whisker plot we can see that **the median number of rides for city type** are:
+Urban cities 24,
+Suburban 17,
+Rural (6).

-**Urban cities** shows the highest distance between the ends of the three whiskers for each boxplot.
-This means that the **range of the data** for that city type is the **largest**.
-Number of rides for Urban cities may have **values going from 12 to 39 rides per city**.
+**Urban cities** show the highest distance between the ends of the three whiskers for each boxplot.
+This means that the **range of the data** for Urban cities is the **largest**.
+The minimun rides observed for Urban cities is 12 and the maximum 39.
 Finally, there is at least one outlier in the Urban cities, which is close to 40.

 In the time analyzed **Rural cities** have **the smallest number of rides per city** and therefore a narrower range.
-Number of rides have taken **values between 3 to 13** rides per city.
+Minimum number of rides observed is 3 and maximum 13.

-The range for Suburban cities goes from 9 to 27 rides per city.
+The minimum rides observed in Suburban cities is 9 and the maximum 27.

 ![Fig2.png](analysis/Fig2.png)